nathakits/material-icons/README.md

 > Material Design icons

+**THIS PROJECT IS ARCHIVED**

-An alternative website for Materail Design icons primarily aimed at designers to quickly copy paste the svg code directly into their tools.
+An alternative website for Material Design icons primarily aimed at designers to quickly copy paste the svg code directly into their tools.

 ## Notes